Easy Paleo Greek Stuffed Tomatoes (Gemista)

 Ingredients

-- 8 beef tomatoes, large tomatoes, see notes*
+- 8 beef tomatoes large tomatoes, see notes*

 - 1 tbsp olive oil

-- 2 small red onions, or 1 large
+- 2 small red onions or 1 large

 - 2 garlic cloves

-- 600 g cauliflower rice
+- 600 g cauliflower rice about 6 cups

-- 480 ml juice from the beef tomatoes, 2 cups, see notes**
+- 480 ml juice from the beef tomatoes 2 cups, see notes**

 - 2 tbsp fresh dill